Top 10 AI Agent Companies for 2026: Tested and Reviewed

 • Fully open-source under MIT license

-• Hosted plans include LangGraph and LangSmith
+• Hosted plans include LangGraph and LangSmith, from $39/seat/month

 Bottom line